HiThisIsNotCodeRepo/HelloGoInAction/Chap5/README.md

 If interface implementation is pointer receiver then interface value must be pointer type, here no implicit conversion.
 For value receiver , interface value could be both value and pointer type.

+*Embedding type*

+When declare an embedding type only type without field name, and outer type will inherit all embedding type's field and method just like they are defined for outer type.

+If outer type implements interface for its own type, then will overwrite embedding type's implementation.